mathletedev/notebook/history 110/quiz terms/Quiz 9.md

 ## Internal Improvements

-> The third major element of economic nationalism in the first half of the nineteenth century involved federal financing of **internal improvements**, specifically the construction of roads, bridges, canals, and harbors.
+> The third major element of economic nationalism in the first half of the nineteenth century involved federal financing of **internal improvements**, specifically the construction of roads, bridges, canals, and harbours.
 Most American rivers flowed from north to south, so the nation needed a network of roads running east to west.

 ## Dartmouth College v.
 Woodward, 1819